pts/movemetafs/README.txt

       symlinks to the principal name of the file inside meta/root.
 See the section ``Search query strings'' for more information about query string syntax and the order of the files returned.
+-- meta
+   -- If the folder `meta/repair_taggings' is attempted to be created,
+      movemetafs regenerates the `taggings' table from the `tags' table, and the operation returns `No such file or directory' on success.
+   -- All other write operations fail with `Operation not permitted'.

 To search for files having a single tag only, you can use either `meta/tag/$TAGNAME' or `meta/search/$TAGNAME'.
 To search for files having